Caijiarong/MyTrace/README.md

 # MyTrace

-- A map can describe where I have been, based on echarts.js, FISH, MySQL, PhalApi.
+- A map can describe where I have been.
+- Based on echarts.js, FISH, MySQL and PhalApi.
 - See <http://liuw53.com/where>.
 - Have fun~